ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 The JWKS Endpoint returns a **[JSON]** document containing a JSON Web Key Set described in [section 5](https://tools.ietf.org/html/rfc7517#section-5) of **[JWK]**.
 The JWK format is described in [section 4](https://tools.ietf.org/html/rfc7517#section-4) of **[JWK]**.
 In addition to the mandatory fields specified in **[JWK]**, each JWK MUST include, at a minimum, the following fields:

--   `kid`: This is used to match a specific key withing a JWKS and thus must be unique within the set.
+-   `kid`: This is used to match a specific key within a JWKS and thus must be unique within the set.
 -   `use`: This is used to identify the intended use of the public key.
 Supported values are `sig` and `enc`.

 ## 13.7.
 Introspection Endpoint